 “Recycled” is a popular term for homeowners concerned with sustainability.
 These countertop surfaces are made with glass chips from a variety of materials

-Using contrasting colors and two different types of stone in the same kitchen may seem unconventional, but it’s actually an attractive trend that is growing in popularity.
+Using contrasting colors and two different types of stone in the same kitchen is an attractive trend that is growing in popularity.

 Greens go with just about everything: with black, stainless steel, and maple or cherry cabinets.